-We talked to Alexis Vartanian, CTO at TechViz about VR & AR software solutions to display and here is what he said about it.
+Alexis Vartanian, CTO at TechViz tells us about VR & AR software solutions to display during Covid.

 First of all, how are you and your family doing in these COVID-19 times?